 NETTING SUBSTANTIAL RETURNS FOR CLIENTS

-Attorneys Frank Witschey and Karan Moss successfully drafted and negotiated complex multi-million dollar financing transactions involving oil and gas interests.
+Attorneys Frank Witschey successfully drafted and negotiated complex multi-million dollar financing transactions involving oil and gas interests.
 The transactions netted substantial short term and long term returns worth tens of millions of dollars for our clients through various financing tools and oil and gas industry mechanisms.
 WWF facilitated memorializing these transactions in various counties in Ohio and Pennsylvania.
 They also conducted pinpoint auditing of owner/operator records to verify appropriate payments related to these oil and gas interests.
 Along with the transactional returns, WWF integrated multidimensional estate and business succession planning to net additional tax savings and long term planning for the clients’ personal and business interests.